By: Nasir Al-Amin

 Pictures By: Nasir Al-Amin

-Location: Addis Ababa Ethiopi
+Location: Addis Ababa Ethiopia

 Click here to see more photos from Day 3 on Facebook!